 Several years later, I was at a party in the UK, mildly inebriated after drinking a couple of beers, when I decided to demonstrate the plough, a yoga position where you lie on your back with your knees next to your ears.
 If it wasn’t part of yoga, it would be considered a sex position for someone who is “bottoming” and wants to get a really good view of the penetration.

-I don’t remember why I was demonstrating this particular maneuver in my friend’s garden, but I decided to be the hero and exit the position by doing a backwards roll.
-This is like doing a forwards rolly-polly (as we called them in kindergarten) except rolling backwards over the head.
+I don’t remember why I was demonstrating this particular maneuver in my friend’s garden, but I decided to be the hero and exit the position by doing a backward roll.
+This is like doing a forwards rolly-polly (as we called them in kindergarten) except rolling backward over the head.

 This lead to a cracking sound accompanied by sharp pain, which quickly passed.
 In the next day or two, I took an international flight during which the pain in my neck started to increase.
 The following day, I almost collapsed from deep and painful spasms in my neck.
 I went to a chiropractor who x-rayed my neck and discovered that one of my cervical disks had been rotated significantly out of alignment.